 If you have a similar room in your home you might consider that you just don’t require that space any longer.

-This is the big one.
 If you fit into this category, then you absolutely need to consider a downsize!
-Financial gurus like Dave Rasmey recommend spending less than 30% of your earnings on your living situation.
-That includes mortgage/rent plus utilities.
+A good way to estimate whether or not you are living above your means is to calculate whether or not you are spending less than 30% of your take-home pay on your home expenses.
+Keep in mind this includes mortgage/rent plus utilities.

 Continuing on with the financial aspects, there is always the chance that if you have been living with too much for too long, you may have too little money in your bank account.

-On top of working full time jobs, sports, school functions and other life commitments, this can leave very little time for rest.
+On top of working full-time jobs, sports, school functions and, other life commitments, house maintenance can leave very little time for rest.

-Simply put, the more space you have, the more room you have to spread out.
-Large homes can really drive major wedges between family members.
-People often move from “starter homes” because they feel an obligation to grow with their family.
+Simply put, the more space you have, the more space you have to spread out.
+Large homes can really drive major wedges between family members because it gives everyone room to spread out.